Comparison of Different Mesh Solutions

 Advantages:

-• High throughput, stable connection, supports non-ESP devices to communicate with devices in Mesh-lite via Wi-Fi
+• Connection stable, supports other non-ESP devices to communicate with devices in Mesh-lite via Wi-Fi.

 • No need for a gateway, can directly access the Internet